Hollywood on the Picket Line 5 Little-Known Movies That Bring the History of Uniting the Americas to the Big Screen - ExBulletin

 Hollywood on the Picket Line 5 Little-Known Movies That Bring the History of Uniting the Americas to the Big Screen

-Some of Hollywood’s biggest stars are join the writers on the picket line after the main union of American actors voted to participate in an ongoing strike.
+THE CONVERSATION Some of Hollywood’s biggest stars are join the writers on the picket lineafter the main union of American actors voted to participate in an ongoing strike.

 In doing so, they join members of the Writers Guild of America who have been on strike for several weeks.